 Mantra #2: Multitask, multitask, multitask.

 Here are a few ways I’ve learned to sneak in exercise into my normal daily grind.

 Play like a kid with my kid: My kids and I often play tag, hide-and-seek, basketball, baseball, ride a scooter, or run races outside.
 Recently, I’ve started taking my 5-year-old on run/walks with me, too.
 He can keep up for about 15-20 minutes.

 Make housework work for me: Rake leaves, clean bathrooms quickly, vacuum, sweep, and mop quickly, moving fast from one task to the next.

 Dance parties: We all enjoy this one a lot.
 While blasting some Itunes in the living room, we pretty much jump around the entire time.
 My heart is always pumping after each song.

 Walk with the kids: I pack up the younger two in the stroller and have my 5-year-old ride his scooter on walks.
 On rainy or cold days, we even head to the mall.
 Yes, I’m officially a mall walker now!
-When my kids were babies, I walked a lot with them in the Baby Bjorn.
+When my kids were babies, I walked a lot with them in a wearable baby carrier.
 Carrying extra weight or pushing kids equals extra calories burned!
 A tip is to bring a fun snack along and some toys or books to pull out as they get bored.
 It’s also important to allow them a chance to get down and exercise when you’re done.

 Run in your neighborhood: The great thing about running or walking outside is that all you have to do is step out your door.
 You don’t waste 10-20 minutes in the car.
 So, I try to take advantage of times when my husband is home by getting in a quick run or walk alone.
 I’ve even been known to hire my middle school neighbor to watch the kids while I run (it’s cheaper than the gym!).